Main Risks

 The Leonardo Group guarantees every possible effort to preserve the safety and health of its people wherever they are located, in full compliance with the relevant regulations.

-The Group operates through a number of industrial plants and processes that may expose it to risks to the health and safety of workers and to environmental risks
+The Group operates through a number of industrial plants and processes that may expose it to risks to the health and safety of workers and to environmental risks.

 The Group's activities are subject to compliance with laws, rules and regulations governing the protection of workers’ health and safety.
 Specifically, Legislative Decree 81/2008 provides for a preventive and permanent health and safety management system at work, through the identification of risk factors and sources, the elimination or reduction of risk, the ongoing monitoring of preventive measures implemented, the development of a corporate strategy to be implemented through the participation of all stakeholders in the working communities.